-If you are buying (or already own) a condominium unit, you probably know that you won't end up with a parcel of land that's all yours, as you would if you bought a traditional single family home.
+If you are buying (or already own) a condominium unit, you probably know that you won't end up with a parcel of land that's all yours, as you would when buying a traditional single family home.
 But what will you actually own?
 That's what we'll discuss here, including:

-Basically, condo buyers will own the condominium unit itself, and what's called an "interest" (along with all the other owners) in the "common elements” (sometimes called "common areas”) of the condominium project.
+Basically, condo buyers will own the condominium unit itself, and what's called an "interest" (along with all other owners) in the "common elements," sometimes called "common areas," of the condominium project.

-Just what the above terms mean depends on the details in the documents governing the condominium project, namely, the condominium map (sometimes called a condominium plan) and the Covenants, Conditions, Restrictions and Easements (CC&R’s).
+Just what the above terms mean depends on the details in the documents governing the condominium project, namely, the condominium map (sometimes called a condominium plan) and the Covenants, Conditions, Restrictions and Easements (CC&Rs), as discussed next.

-You can (if you're still in the purchase process) get a copy of the relevant governing documents (condominium map and CC&R’s) from either your real estate agent, a real estate attorney, the title company handling the purchase transaction, or the real estate records in the county the condominium is located in.
-This article will address what to look for within them.
+You can (if you're still in the purchase process) get a copy of the relevant governing documents (condominium map and CC&Rs) from either your real estate agent, a real estate attorney, the title company handling the purchase transaction, or the real estate records in the county the condominium is located in.

-The condominium map for the project will depict the exact physical location of the unit – where in the condominium building the unit is located, and where the boundaries of the unit are drawn.
-This makes it a good starting point for learning where the basic lines are between your property and common property.
+The condominium map for the project will depict the exact physical location of the unit: where in the condominium building the unit is located and where the boundaries of the unit are drawn.
+This makes it a good starting point for learning where the basic lines are between your property and the commonly owned property.

 However, looking at the map is not enough.
-You probably will not be able to tell from the map exactly what things, such as what interior fixtures, or what parts of the doors and windows, are included as a part of the unit.
+You probably will not be able to tell from the map exactly what things, such as what interior fixtures, or what parts of the doors and windows, are included as a part of the unit you're buying.

-The CC&R’s for the project will likely tell you whether the following things are part of your unit or part of the common elements (keeping in mind that the exact determinations vary among condo associations):
+The CC&Rs for the project will likely tell you whether the following things are part of your unit or part of the common elements (keeping in mind that the exact determinations vary among condo associations):

 Anything that is not part of a condominium unit is ordinarily considered a common element.
 Not all common elements are alike, however, so if you want to know the extent to which you have a right to use them, you'll need to look a little further.
 You might see (identified on the map and defined in the CC&R's) what are referred to as "general common elements," "limited common elements," and "exclusive common elements."